Home

 A carcinoma prefers some of your organs over the others.
 It loves to invade your skin, your lungs, your prostate (if you're a man), your colon, your pancreas and your breasts (unfortunately even if you're a man).

-Carcinoma develops very rarely in kids.
-Most types of breast carcinoma are the ductal type.
 Pancreatic tumor, of which Steve Jobs was diagnosed with and died from, is an extremely deadly carcinoma.

 A carcinoma moves from its origin to your other organs through your blood and lymph nodes.
 There are carcinomas such as the renal type that are named after the cell they start in.